jrehor/kcc/README.md

 ∞ 3 1.5 1 0.75
 ```

-Operations on vectors of disparate dimensions make even less sense than division by zero, and with throw an error:
+Pairwise operations on vectors of disparate dimensions make much less sense than division by zero, and with throw an error:

 ```q
  a:0 1 2 3 4